pydn/ComfyUI-to-Python-Extension/README.md

 ```

 The generated script is a workflow export.
 It does not automatically turn workflow inputs into command-line arguments.

+If you want generated images to drag-drop back into ComfyUI from the CLI flow, provide both:
+- the API workflow JSON via `--input_file`
+- the full frontend workflow JSON via `--frontend_workflow_file`

 ## Troubleshooting